yfliao90/OBLOQ/OBLOQ教程/OBLOQ quick start.md

 OBLOQ module is a medium that connects devices to internet.

-To monitor or even control your lamp, audio or any other electrical equipment, you need at first connet them to the internet.
+To monitor or even control your lamp, audio or any other electrical equipment, you need at first connect them to the internet.
 OBLOQ must be an easy and powerful tool at your hand.
 It is easy to configure OBLOQ module.
 There is no need to program complicated codes.
-Only 15 minutes, these little electrical devices will get their lifes via internet.
+Only 15 minutes, these little electrical devices will get their lives via internet.